eea/eea.docker.community/README.md

 ```
     $ docker-compose up -d --no-recreate
 ```
-4. After all containers are started, you can access the application at **http://localhost**
+4. After all containers are started, you can access the application at **http://localhost:7070**.
+See the docker-compose.yml file for the ports that are exposed to the host.

 ### Upgrade